KMI Columns

 2 minute read - From learning CAD to designing capture targets for REACCH, Engineering Intern Joe Giroux has spent the last year transforming curiosity into capability.
 As he heads to Michigan Tech to study Mechanical Engineering, we celebrate the work he’s done at KMI—and the engineer he’s becoming.

+6.5 minute read - Every night, I look up and wonder who might be looking back.
+Could life exist out there—not just somewhere, but everywhere?
 In the first installment of Beneath Alien Skies, Maura Flynn delves into the fundamentals of life itself: what it needs to survive, and how truly alien biology might look beyond the comforting blueprint of Earth.
 Carbon, silicon, hybrids, and solvents that seem straight from the pages of science fiction—this is just the start of our exploration.